Estecka/mc-ALL-Death-Messages/README.md

 # All Death Messages

 ## Overview
-Enables death messages for configurable categories of mobs, and style their names with different colours and effects.
+Enables death messages for several categories of mobs, and add colours to their names in death messages.
+Messages use the same texts as vanilla death messages.

-Categories are defined in a config file.
 For each category, separate `kill` and `death` gamerules are generated.

+Custom mob categories must be defined in a config file.
+There is currently no config screen.

 ## Message Triggers

-There is a handful of built-in categories based on mob properties.
-Custom categories can be created in a config file based on entity types.
+Built-in categories based on mob properties.
+Custom categories are based on entity types.

+A death message will appear if its victim belongs to an enabled death rule, or if any of its recent assailant has an enabled kill rule.
 A mob may belong to multiple categories; it will trigger a death message if any of them has its rule enabled.

 ### Built-in categories
-- `all`: Applies to everything.
+- **`all`**: Applies to everything.
 When enabled, this overrules all other categories.
-- `player`: Players are excluded from other categories below.
+- **`player`**: Players are excluded from every other built-in categories below.
-- `named`: Mobs that have been given a custom name.
+- **`named`**: Mobs that have been given a custom name.
-- `tamed`: Both tamed pets and tamed mounts.
+- **`tamed`**: Includes both tamed pets and tamed mounts.
+Messages will still be broadcast to all players regardless of ownership.
-- `ephemeral`/`persistent`: Mobs that will/won't naturally despawn.
+- **`ephemeral`**/**`persistent`**: Mobs that will/won't naturally despawn.
-- `hostile`/`passive`: Mobs that are allowed/disallowed in Peaceful difficulty.
+- **`passive`**/**`hostile`**: Mobs that are allowed/disallowed in Peaceful difficulty.

 ### Custom categories
 Custom categories are defined in `.minecraft/config/alldeath-rules.json`.